BMW boosts corporate venture investment pool to $900 million

-June 30 (Reuters) - German automaker BMW (BMWG.DE) has established a second corporate venture fund, earmarking $300 million to bankroll startup companies focused on sustainability, advanced manufacturing and future transportation, the company said Wednesday.
+(Reuters) - German automaker BMW has established a second corporate venture fund, earmarking $300 million to bankroll startup companies focused on sustainability, advanced manufacturing and future transportation, the company said Wednesday.

 BMW i Ventures, based in Mountain View, California, will manage the fund, as well as continuing to disburse money from its initial 500-million-euro fund.
 The two funds bring BMW’s total venture investment pool to nearly $900 million, one of the largest in the global auto industry.

-Toyota Ventures, the corporate venture arm of Japan's Toyota Motor Corp (7203.T) which frequently co-invests with BMW, earlier this month launched a second investment fund, totaling $300 million, with a focus on sustainability technology and startups, bringing its total assets under investment to more than $500 million. read more
+Toyota Ventures, the corporate venture arm of Japan’s Toyota Motor Corp which frequently co-invests with BMW, earlier this month launched a second investment fund, totaling $300 million, with a focus on sustainability technology and startups, bringing its total assets under investment to more than $500 million.

-BMW, through five-year-old i Ventures, previously has invested in more than 50 companies, including several that have gone or are planning to go public, among them ChargePoint (CHPT.N) and Proterra (PTRA.O).
+BMW, through five-year-old i Ventures, previously has invested in more than 50 companies, including several that have gone or are planning to go public, among them ChargePoint and Proterra.

 Its focus continues to be on early to mid-stage startup companies, many of them based in Silicon Valley.